osbridge/openconferenceware/README.markdown

 - Anyone can list/show proposals for an event
 - Anyone can leave private comments about proposals to organizers
 - Anyone can get be informed of new proposals via ATOM feed
+- Anyone can list/show tracks for an event
+- Anyone can list/show session types for an event
+- Anyone can subscribe to a feed of proposals for the event
 - Users can login via OpenID
 - Users can create proposals until a deadline
 - Users can update/delete their own proposals until a deadline
+- Users can assign one or many speakers to a proposal
-- Administrators can login via password
+- Administrators can login via password or assign rights to OpenID users
 - Administrators can update text snippets throughout the site
-- Administrators can create/update/delete/list/show events
+- Administrators can create/update/delete events
 - Administrators can set deadlines for accepting proposals for events
+- Administrators can create/update/delete tracks
+- Administrators can create/update/delete session types
 - Administrators can update/delete any proposal
-- Administrators can export proposals to CSV
+- Administrators can export proposals and comments to CSV
+- Administration can list/show/destroy private comments for proposals
+- Administration can subscribe to a feed of private comments for proposals
 - Developers can customize the site's appearance and behavior
+- ...and many more features are planned for the future!

 Expertise